Clarence Spady

 Clarence Spady (born July 1, 1961) is an American blues singer, songwriter and guitarist from Paterson, New Jersey.
 His unique musical style combines blues, jazz, funk, latin and rock.
 He has released three studio albums, Nature of the Beast (1996), Just Between Us (2008) and Surrender (2021).
-Spady's current label is Nola Blue Records.

 Early years

 Spady was immersed in music from a young age; both his father (also Clarence) and his Uncle Fletchey were blues guitarists.
 Young Clarence took up the guitar aged five and later recalled how he “gravitated towards the blues” after learning how to play chords and solo.
 The family later moved to Scranton, Pennsylvania, where Spady was introduced to rock music.
 Throughout his teenage years he continued to experiment with guitar playing without receiving any formal training.

 Early career

 On graduation, Spady worked with Greg Woods at his studio in Englewood, New Jersey.
 Although he was primarily tasked with odd jobs, he was eventually able to take part in recording sessions with artists such as the Johnson Family.
 In the early 1980s, Spady toured with Touch of Class for two years, before joining Pennsylvania based singer Greg Palmer's band for six years.
 In the early 1990s, Spady played in Michigan funk bands for two years before returning home to Scranton.